-- Choose suppliers, third-party providers and contractors based on the quality of their products and services and the competitiveness of their prices and other terms and conditions. - Choose suppliers and third-party providers who are well qualified and financially responsible, and avoid suppliers who have engaged in unlawful or unethical conduct, who do not meet our data-protection standards or who could damage our reputation. - O Disclose to your manager any actual or potential conflict of interest or any personal relationship with a prospective supplier if you are involved in choosing the supplier. - Avoid any gift, entertainment or other favor from a supplier or potential supplier that might create the appearance of improper influence or a personal benefit to you from the choice of supplier.
+- Choose suppliers, third-party providers and contractors based on the quality of their products and services and the competitiveness of their prices and other terms and conditions. - Choose suppliers and third-party providers who are well qualified and financially responsible, and avoid suppliers who have engaged in unlawful or unethical conduct, who do not meet our data-protection standards or who could damage our reputation. - O Disclose to your manager any actual or potential conflict of interest or any personal relationship with a prospective supplier if you are involved in choosing the supplier. - Avoid any gift, entertainment or other favor from a supplier or potential supplier that might create the appearance of improper influence or a personal benefit to you from the choice of supplier. - Encourage suppliers from diverse backgrounds to compete for our business.

-- ▲ Any relationship or dealings between you and a supplier that could be perceived as a conflict of interest. - ▲ Pressures to choose a supplier that does not offer competitive products, services, prices or terms only because it is also a client or prospective client of the Company. - ▲ Supplier practices that could jeopardize our reputation, such as violations of human rights, environmental regulations or data-protection regulations.
+- Any relationship or dealings between you and a supplier that could be perceived as a conflict of interest. - A Pressures to choose a supplier that does not offer competitive products, services, prices or terms only because it is also a client or prospective client of the Company. - ▲ Supplier practices that could jeopardize our reputation, such as violations of human rights, environmental regulations or data-protection regulations.